JeffreyBull76/CI_project5/README.md

 - **Delete Functionality**: Superusers have the option to delete messages directly from the page.
 A delete button is provided for each message, enabling efficient management of messages.

 ### Notes:
 - **Future development**: This page is mostly included as a first proof of concept for a larger in app messaging / contact system.
-It would require 1 or more of the following to going forward.
+It would require 1 or more of the following going forward.
   * Track new and old messages: This could be done relatively simply if this feature proved useful.
-It would mean admins could flag messages as 'read' without deleting them meaning they would no longer show as new messages but still remained to be interacted with.
+It would mean admins could flag messages as 'read' without deleting them meaning they would no longer show as new messages but would still remain in the database.
 They could then be rendered on a separate page (archived messages) so data was retained but they didn't clog up the page.
   * Allow front end form creation for admins to answer messages from this page.
-A message could be selected which navigated to a reply form that if hooked up the backend correctly could send an email directly from the this page without requiring separate emails to be sent.
+A message could be selected which navigated to a reply form.
+If hooked up to the backend correctly could send an email directly from the this page without requiring separate emails to be sent.
   * If users and user profiles were hooked up to this feature it would allow querying of orders and other such functionality.

 <br />